lucashode/mdu_documentation/README.md

 ### Adding Scenic

 To make it usable with Drones, the objective was to be able to start a scenario with Scenic and use Python to connect to the simulation.
 The script "bounding_boxes_scenic_drones" is what I've done to answer this issue.
+What he does is quite simple :
+1.